nottrobin/initsetup/README.md

 Usage
 --

-To set-up this all you have to do is create symlinks from `/etc/init.d/` to the `<linux-flavour>/init` folder.
+To set this up all you have to do is create symlinks from `/etc/init.d/` to the `<linux-flavour>/init` folder.

 ```
 ln -s /home/robin/Projects/initsetup/debian/init/nginx /etc/init.d/.